mattmcf/myCompiler/parser/README.md

 #### On node structure:
 For some nodes with different meanings / computational consequences, the structure of the node's children define which operational variant that node is.
 For example, varable declarations such as `int a` and `int arr[]` should be handled differently (as in given different nodes) because these two declarations imply computational differences in execution.
 These details are documented in the parser.y file above each rule production.

+Example: Rule 7 for variable declarations where the number and type of children define what kind of variable / assignment operation occurs.

 ### Error Handling
 We used Bison's special error token within certain productions to catch syntax errors and report them along with the line number that they occur on.